eclipse-velocitas/license-check/README.md

 ## Advanced topics

+### Limitations

+The currently used version (v7.0.1) of the Pivotal License Finder has limited support for the Conan Package Manager:
+* No direct support of conanfile.py; as a workaround you can add an empty conanfile.txt aside of your conanfile.py.
+* It expects a file called "LICENSE*" in some subfolder of the package.
+If this is not present the scan will fail.
+* It internally uses "conan install" to determine the dependencies, which tries to download those from Conan-Center.
+  If no pre-built package is available it will try to build the source code locally, which will fail as the actually needed build environment cannot be well-known by this License Checker.
+  As a workaround, the using repository should do this step before calling the License Checker.

 ### Caveats

 Dependencies and their licenses are only detected _if_ they are added using the respective language's package manager.